Operation Freedom Deal: Operation Freedom Deal

 In the post-incursion period, Freedom Deal was originally an interdiction effort, striking enemy supply lines in eastern Cambodia, and was restricted to a 50-kilometer (30 mi) deep area between the South Vietnamese border and the Mekong River.
-This restriction was, however, quickly voided due to Search and Rescue operations conducted by the U.S. Air Force in order to pick up downed South Vietnamese pilots, who regularly flew outside the Freedom Deal zone.
+This restriction was, however, quickly voided due to search and rescue operations conducted by the U.S. Air Force in order to pick up downed South Vietnamese pilots, who regularly flew outside the Freedom Deal zone.
 Within two months (and without public announcement), the operation was expanded west of the Mekong.

 The withdrawal of U.S. forces in May left only South Vietnamese and Cambodian forces to do battle with PAVN/VC and the Khmer Rouge.
 U.S. tactical aircraft then began supplying FANK troops with direct air support.
-Meanwhile, President Nixon had announced that the policy of the U.S. Air Force was only to interdict PAVN/VC supply networks (in the same manner that they were interdicted in Laos), and that they were only to be conducted within the specified zone (known as the AIZ or Aerial Interdiction Zone).
+Meanwhile, Nixon had announced that the policy of the U.S. Air Force was only to interdict PAVN/VC supply networks (in the same manner that they were interdicted in Laos), and that they were only to be conducted within the specified zone (known as the AIZ or Aerial Interdiction Zone).

 Post-invasion escalation

 During the rest of the year, the Freedom Deal area of operations was expanded three times.
 Transcripts of telephone conversations reveal that by December 1970 Nixon's dissatisfaction with the success of the bombings prompted him to order that they be stepped up.
-"They have got to go in there and I mean really go in," he told Henry Kissinger.
+"They have got to go in there and I mean really go in," he told U.S. Secretary of State Henry Kissinger.
 "I want them to hit everything.
 I want them to use the big planes, the small planes, everything they can that will help out there, and let's start giving them a little shock."
 Kissinger then relayed Nixon's order, saying, "A massive bombing campaign in Cambodia.
 Anything that flies on anything that moves."
-The president was inspired to reckless escalation by his belief in the "madman theory".
+Nixon was inspired to reckless escalation by his belief in the "madman theory".

 By the beginning of 1971, the area of operations stretched from Route 7 to the Laotian border in the north and 120 kilometers (75 mi) beyond the Mekong to the west.
 Between July 1970 and February 1971, approximately 44 percent of the 8,000 sorties flown in Cambodia struck targets outside the authorized zone.
 This led to Kissinger, Alexander Haig and Colonel Ray Sitton developing a policy of falsifying the reports of missions carried out beyond the boundary.

 Most of the strikes were flown in direct support of FANK troops, although American officials continued to deny the fact.
 Despite this effort, the communists occupied one-half of Cambodia by late 1970 and had cut all the land routes leading to and from the capital of Phnom Penh.
 In short order the USAF found itself shifting more and more of its diminishing air power from its interdiction campaign in southern Laos to the struggle in Cambodia.
 In 1971 Cambodian missions made up nearly 15 percent of the total number of combat sorties flown in Southeast Asia, up from eight percent during the previous year.